naja628/qwerasdf/work/manual.md

 ### Selection basics
 Left-click any nail to select all the shapes the nail belongs to (there can be several shapes if the nail is at an intersection)
 Similarly, right-click a nail to "toggle the select state" of all the shapes under it. (i.e. selected shapes become unselected and vice-versa)
 Selected shapes will be highlighted in blue.

 Notes:
 * you will always select shapes. (i.e. you cannot select individual nails or weaves)
 * some terminal actions act on the selection
 * some actions (even outside the selection submenu) will set the selection. (e.g. new shapes are selected upon creation)

 `R: Remove` will delete all the currently selected shapes.
-`E: Unweave` will remove all the weaves between two shapes that are **both** selected.
+`E: Unweave` will remove all the weaves between any two shapes that are **both** selected.

 There are two main ways to move or transform (e.g. rotate or mirror) the current selection. (detailed below)